owrmille/owrmille/README.md

 </p>
 -->

 ---

-Here, you can find some of the recent **projects** that I enjoyed or/and that challenged me:
+Here, you can find some of the **recent projects** that I enjoyed or/and that challenged me (C language):

 - 🎮 [**so_long**](https://github.com/owrmille/so-long) – My first 2D graphical game
 - 🌐 [**cub3d**](https://github.com/owrmille/cub_3d) – A graphical program involving raycasting
 - 🖥 [**minishell**](https://github.com/owrmille/minishell) – A mini version of a bash-like shell
 - 🧠 [**philosophers**](https://github.com/owrmille/philosophers) – A problem involving threads, concurrency, data races, and deadlocks

+🌱 Currently learning Java.

 💡 **I’m addicted to exploring new and challenging myself!** 💡